Steam

 These are standard VDF files required for uploading a build to Steam and require your application’s AppID, DepotID, and branch name for deployment.

-And then use the script to publish your app to steam:
+Finally, use the following script in your codemagic.yaml to publish your app to Steam:

 - name: Upload Build to Steam